hbctraining/Intro-to-ChIPseq/lessons/07_handling-replicates.md

 $ awk '{if($5 >= 540) print $0}' Nanog-idr | wc -l
 $ awk '{if($5 >= 540) print $0}' Pou5f1-idr | wc -l
 ```
 _Which of the two TFs show better reproducibility between replicates?
 How does this compare to the `bedtools` overlaps?_

 #### Output plots

 There is a single image file output for each IDR analyses (`.png` files).
 Within each image you should see four plots. **Since we are working with such a small subset of data, the plots are not as meaningful.
-Therefore, below we have provided the images  generated for Pou5f1 full dataset below**.
+Below we have provided the images generated for the full dataset for Pou5f1.**

 <img src="../img/Pou5f1-idr.png" width="500">